Ātman (Buddhism)

 Ātman (/ˈɑːtmən/), attā or attan in Buddhism is the concept of self, and is found in Buddhist literature's discussion of the concept of non-self (Anatta).
 Most Buddhist traditions and texts reject the premise of a permanent, unchanging atman (self, soul).
-However, some Buddhist schools, sutras and tantras present the notion of an atman or permanent "Self", although mostly referring to an Absolute self and not a personal self.

 Etymology

-Cognates (आत्मन्) ātman, (Pāli) atta, Old English æthm, and German Atem derive from the Indo-European root *ēt-men (breath).
+Cognates (आत्मन्) ātman, Pāli atta, Old English æthm, and German Atem derive from the Indo-European root *ēt-men (breath).
 The word means "essence, breath, soul."

 Ātman and atta refer to a person's "true self", a person's permanent self, absolute within, the "thinker of thoughts, feeler of sensations" separate from and beyond the changing phenomenal world.
 The term Ātman is synonymous with Tuma, Atuma and Attan in early Buddhist literature, state Rhys David and William Stede, all in the sense of "self, soul".
 The Atman and Atta are related, in Buddhist canons, to terms such as Niratta (Nir+attan, soulless) and Attaniya (belonging to the soul, having a soul, of the nature of soul).